polterguy/phosphorusfive-dox/chapter-7.md

 ![alt tag](screenshots/chapter-7-1.png)

-Normally, the chapters for this book is written such that every second chapter is an *"advanced topic"*.
-However, since out previous chapter was in fact quite an advanced chapter, yet still not labeled as such, you can now at least to some extent pull down your guard, breathe slowly, realizing you're about to embark on something important; *The creation of a useful Ajax web application!*

-Before we can dive into our application though, there are some few constructs we'll need to cover first;
+Before we can dive into our application though, there are some few concepts we'll need to cover first.

 * Loading and saving of files
 * Parts of the folder structure of Phosphorus Five